14.1.1.1. Service Definition Specification¶

 document such details that are relevant to client developers.

-Note also that /books
+Note also that /books is the collection, not /books/items, so

-the parameters apply to /books
+the parameters apply to /books.
+The /books/items path only

 appears when a specific element of the collection’s URI is constructed.